xinthose/ng-openvpn-status/README.md

 ### `client/src/assets/config.json`

+- `autoLogin`: automatically login on the login page, using the default username/password of admin/admin
 - `inactivityLogoutTime`: time in milliseconds you want an inactive user to be logged out after
-- `appTitle`: title of the app as seen in the browser tab
+- `appTitle`: title of the app as seen in the browser tab and navbar
-- `loginTitle`: text shown above the username/password fields on the login page

 ### `server/src/serverConfig.json`